wilsonmar/wilsonmar.github.io/_posts/2016-03-30-build-load-balanced-servers-in-AWS-EC2.md

 {% endhighlight %}

-Cidr (Classless Inter-Domain Routing) is also called "supernetting" becuase it allows more flexible allocation of Internet Protocol (IP) addresses.
+Cidr (Classless Inter-Domain Routing) is also called "supernetting" because it allows more flexible allocation of Internet Protocol (IP) addresses.
 Whatever.